ChiefChingu/milestone-two-memory-card-game/README.md

 - Game logic: in case there is a match, the cards animate and remain visible.
 - Moves counter: after each move (two cards turned) the counter updates.
 - Best score: if challenge mode and if played through once, it shows your best score.
-- Navigation: navigation to home, game start, about and contact.
+- Navigation on desktop: links to Game, About and Contact.
-- Confirmation when game is finished: user goes to the game over page.
+- Navigation on mobile: hamburger menu leads to modal with link to Game and About.
+- On mobile: the modal contains a contact form.

 #### Game over page - chill mode
 - Congratulations header.
 - Explanation of images: where to find the originals.
 - Call to action: stimulate the user to take action.
 In this case restart the game.
-- Navigation: navigation to home, game start, about and contact.
+- Navigation on desktop: links to Game, About and Contact.
+- Navigation on mobile: hamburger menu leads to modal with link to Game and About.
+- On mobile: the modal contains a contact form.

 #### Game over page - challenge mode
 - Congratulations header.